-In accordance with recent government guidance, Make will temporarily close on Thursday 31 December until further notice.
+In accordance with recent government guidance, the gallery will reopen on 14 April.

 To inquire about new works please contact firstname.lastname@example.org